pnnl/ruleset-checking-tool/docs/section12/Rule12-2.md

 ## Rule Logic:
 - Create a list of the lighting space types that correspond to space types that may have receptacle control requirements in Section 8.4.1: `EXPECTED_RECEPTACLE_CONTROL_SPACE_TYPES = ["OFFICE_ENCLOSED", "CONFERENCE_MEETING_MULTIPURPOSE_ROOM", "COPY_PRINT_ROOM", "LOUNGE_BREAKROOM_HEALTH_CARE_FACILITY", "LOUNGE_BREAKROOM_ALL_OTHERS", "CLASSROOM_LECTURE_HALL_TRAINING_ROOM_PENITENTIARY", "CLASSROOM_LECTURE_HALL_TRAINING_ROOM_SCHOOL", "CLASSROOM_LECTURE_HALL_TRAINING_ROOM_ALL_OTHER", "OFFICE_OPEN_PLAN"]`
 - For each space in the baseline RMD: `for space_b in B_RMD.spaces:`
+  - **Applicability Check 1:** Check if the space is a crawl space, plenum or interstitial space: `if space_b.function in [PLENUM, CRAWL_SPACE, INTERSTITIAL_SPACE]:`
+    - Space is not applicable because space function is crawl space, plenum or interstitial space, rule outcome is NOT_APPLICABLE for the space_b: `continue`
   - Get the lighting space type: `space_type_b = space_b.lighting_space_type`
   - For each miscellaneous equipment load in the space: `for misc_equip_b in space_b.miscellaneous_equipment:`
     - Get the corresponding miscellaneous equipment load from the proposed RMD: `misc_equip_p = match_data_element(P_RMD, MiscellaneousEquipment, misc_equip_b.id)`